knguy22/personal-website/readme.md

-# WARNING: this repository is very much a WIP.
-Use at your own discretion.
+# Personal Website

+This is where I put whatever I want to host on the internet.
+I plan on installing multiple unrelated functionalities here, and to see them, you can check out the website [here](https://intermittence.dev/).

 # Running the Production Server

 For reference, I am using a VPS with Almalinux 8.

 ## Requirements
-* Cargo
+* Rust (cargo)
-* Postgres
+* PostgreSQL
-* Npm
+* Npm (Node)
 * Nginx

 ## Steps